 It creates confusion about your work – Art speak doesn’t really allow for using context clues to figure out the meaning of the work.
-This form of language can be very distracting, confusing and irritating to the novice art enthusiasts or gallery visitor.
+This form of language can be very distracting, confusing, and irritating to novice art enthusiasts or gallery visitors.
 Its usage can leave more heads scratching than critical thoughts about your work.
-Work that is poorly executed with an art speak packed statement is the biggest turn off.
+Work that is poorly executed with art speak-packed statement is the biggest turn-off.
 It uses language to justify lesser quality work.

-Its a niche language – Art speak has its relevance.
-Museums, curators and art writers will heavily utilize this language throughout their careers.
+It’s a niche language – Artspeak has its relevance.
+Museums, curators, and art writers will heavily utilize this language throughout their careers.
 Artists, real artists I should say, don’t.
 What about grant proposals you ask?
 Rule number one when writing grants is no art speak or jargon.
-Writing and talking about your work in ways that people actually understand you is actually imperative to your success.
-While art speak can strangely be encouraged in art school, loose it once you get in the local art community.
-There’s often an air of novice or undeveloped professional from very young emerging artists who fly out the gate in their early careers babbling in art speak.
+Writing and talking about your work in ways that people actually understand you are actually imperative to your success.
+While art speak can strangely be encouraged in art school, lose it once you get in the local art community.
+There’s often an air of novice or undeveloped professionals from very young emerging artists who fly out the gate in their early careers babbling in art speak.

-It creates a false perception about you -There is something engaging about an artist who is real, someone who wants to talk about what they do and why in a honest and understandable way.
-Artists are real people and art is about real experiences, emotions and expressions of creativity.
+It creates a false perception about you -There is something engaging about an artist who is real, someone who wants to talk about what they do and why in an honest and understandable way.
+Artists are real people and art is about real experiences, emotions, and expressions of creativity.

 When a gallery promotes your work or makes a statement about your art that uses art speak language or terms that feel perhaps a bit “off,” speak up.
-Being honestly you and being true to your brand or work is a valuable skill that will literally pay off and create a stronger relationship between you, galleries and your audience.
+Being authentically you and being true to your brand or work is a valuable skill that will literally pay off and create a stronger relationship between you, galleries, and your audience.